Léona Gabriel

-Léona Gabriel-Soïme (8 June 1891 - 11 August 1971) was a biguine singer from Martinique active in Paris during the interwar years.
+Léona Gabriel-Soïme (8 June 1891 — 11 August 1971) was a French biguine singer from Martinique, active in Paris during the interwar period.
 She married the military doctor Norbert Soïme in 1933.

+Biography

-She was born at Rivière-Pilote.
+She was born on 8 June 1891, in Rivière-Pilote.
 Daughter of a white creole she grew up in Martinique, going to secretarial school in Cayenne, Guyana at age 14, going on to work as a secretary for the Lesseps company during the building of the Panama Canal.
 After returning for a period to Martinique she moved to Paris in 1920.
 In France she began singing and recording with the orchestra of clarinettist Alexandre Stellio under the stage name of Mademoiselle Estrella.

 Her career as a singer continued until the 1960s.
 She was the aunt of Henri Salvador and supplied him with his best known tune "Maladie d'amour".